dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/native-library-interop.md

 ---
 title: Native Library Interop
-description: Native Library Interop ms.date: 10/21/2024
+description: Learn how to perform native library interop to access native SDKs in .NET for Android and .NET MAUI projects, ms.date: 10/21/2024
 ---
-# NativeLibraryInterop
+# Native library interop

 ## Overview
-Native Library Interop (formerly referred to as the "Slim Binding" approach), refers to a pattern for accessing native SDKs in .NET for Android and .NET MAUI projects.
+Native library interop (formerly referred to as the "Slim Binding" approach), refers to a pattern for accessing native SDKs in .NET for Android and .NET MAUI projects.

 Starting in .NET 9, the .NET for Android SDK supports building Gradle projects